ms-iot/build2015-robot-kit/README.md

 * **Don't overtighten!** - Do not overtighten the screws that go into the standoffs.
 Overtightening can cause the substrate of the Raspberry pi 2 to crack.
 It's ok for these to just be a snug fit, or even a bit loose.

 # Software
-The robot kit software is a UAP project with 6 major files:
+The robot kit software is a UWP project with 6 major files:

 1. **MainPage.xaml.cs** - The main application code and entry point
 2. **XboxHidController.cs** - The initialization and handling logic for the Xbox controller
 3. **MotorControl.cs** - The main logic for controlling the continuous rotation servos
 4. **Controller.cs** - The logic for converting joystick, key press, mouse, and touch events to robot movements
 5. **NetworkCommands.cs** - the logic to setup client and server networking threads and create/process network messages
-6. **package.appxmanifest** - the manifest file that defines properties of this UAP application
+6. **package.appxmanifest** - the manifest file that defines properties of this UWP application

 ## MainPage.xaml.cs
 The MainPage class is where the supporting robot classes get started.
 The RobotApp reads the previously saved mode, and initializes itself to run as a Robot or Controller.
 The MainPage class is the only UI page for the RobotApp.
 The onscreen buttons, and key input properties, are setup in MainPage.xaml.